Dallas officer in wrong apartment fatally shoots neighbor

-DALLAS (AP) — A white Dallas police officer who said she mistook a black neighbor’s apartment for her own fatally shot that person, and authorities are seeking manslaughter charges, police said Friday.
+DALLAS (AP) — Authorities are seeking a manslaughter warrant for a Dallas police officer who shot and killed a neighbor after she said she mistook his apartment for her own, police said Friday.

 It was not clear what the officer may have said to 26-year-old Botham Jean after entering his home late Thursday.
 But given what investigators currently know about the case, they decided to pursue a manslaughter case, police said.

-“Right now, there are more questions than we have answers,” Police Chief U. Renee Hall told a news conference.
+“Right now, there are more questions than we have answers,” Police Chief U. Renee Hall said at a news conference Friday afternoon.
 She said she spoke to Jean’s sister to express condolences to the family.

 It was also unclear if the officer was in custody.
 Hall said she did not know the whereabouts of the officer, whose name was not released.